mledoze/countries/README.md

 ## Credits
 Thanks to:
- - @Glazz for his help with country calling codes.
+ - @Glazz for his help with country calling codes
  - @hexorx for his work (https://github.com/hexorx/countries)
  - @frederik-jacques for the capital cities
  - @fayer for the population, geolocation and demonym data
+ - @ancosen for his help with the borders data
  - all the contributors: https://github.com/mledoze/countries/graphs/contributors

 ## License